smusman98/nowpayments-for-gravity-forms/readme.txt

 * Webhook (IPN) handling with HMAC verification
 * Redirect to NOWPayments checkout

+== External services ==

+This plugin uses the NOWPayments API to process cryptocurrency payments.
+NOWPayments is a crypto payment gateway that allows you to accept 300+ cryptocurrencies.

+*   This plugin sends transaction data (amount, currency, order ID) to NOWPayments when a user initiates a checkout.
+*   The checkout process happens on the NOWPayments hosted payment page (https://nowpayments.io).
+*   The plugin receives payment status updates via NOWPayments IPN (Instant Payment Notification).
+*   Service provided by: **NOWPayments Ltd.** ([Terms of Service](https://nowpayments.io/terms-of-service), [Privacy Policy](https://nowpayments.io/privacy-policy))

 == Installation ==

 1. Install and activate Gravity Forms.